TristankMS/TACARS/README.md

 - Understand usage patterns, trends and issues for your Windows-based Public Key Infrastructure (PKI), including Root, Issuing CAs and Standalone CAs.
 Enterprise-integrated or not.
 - Use **Azure Monitor Workbooks** to provide comfortable reporting insights (in progress) (see [Wiki](https://github.com/TristankMS/TACARS/wiki) )

+TACARS automates the process of going from the CA database to CSV to Log Analytics.
+It also supports watermarks (starting from the last record sent) to minimize cost, but that doesn't guarantee accuracy.

 Hey, did you notice the [Wiki](https://github.com/TristankMS/TACARS/wiki)?

 **2023-08-17** - Looks like **Microsoft Defender for Identity** (MDI) might be a better way of doing _some_ aspects of this, at least for Online CAs.
 See https://learn.microsoft.com/en-us/defender-for-identity/whats-new#new-sensor-type-for-active-directory-certificate-services-ad-cs .
 To use MDI with ADCS, you simply install the MDI sensor on your ADCS server(s).